Anas-MG/Robot-IOT-Projects/WatsonChatbot_with_SpeechAPIs/README.md

 ## Robot Chatbot with Python and IBMWatson:
-#### This project's approach is to give the robot the speaking ability so it can handle conversation with stupid humans
+#### This project's approach is to give the robot a Speaking ability so it can handle conversation with stupid humans
 #### The system should handle text to speech and speech to text so it can communicate
 ![Screenshot (246)](https://user-images.githubusercontent.com/49666154/127555231-98bd7ea2-96fa-416a-ae7b-fdd68ec45006.png)